Poly-Haven/polyhavenassets/README.md

 This add-on is meant to be purchased on the [Blender Market](https://blendermarket.com/products/poly-haven-asset-browser) or through [Patreon](https://www.patreon.com/posts/70974704) to support our work making new assets.
 However if you would like to try-before-you-buy, you can also [download it here for free](https://github.com/Poly-Haven/polyhavenassets/releases/latest/download/polyhavenassets_github.zip).

 If you like it, please consider [purchasing it](https://blendermarket.com/products/poly-haven-asset-browser) to support our work on future assets :) Everyone tells me $30 is a steal for over 1000 high quality assets.
-You'll also get **early access to upcoming content** months before everyone else.
+By purchasing it, you'll also get **early access to upcoming content** months before everyone else.

 1. Download the ZIP file...
     * From your [Blender Market account page](https://blendermarket.com/account/orders) if you purchased it there ($30).